 Then, fill the rest of the bottle with sand or rice, leaving about an inch of room at the top.
 This gives the contents room to move around and get mixed up.
 Shake the bottle and then secure the lid with superglue.

-sensory-seeker, she may benefit from
+may benefit from